Code-Institute-Submissions/mtopircean-project1/README.md

 * MEDIA:
 Contains 3 main section:
-    * A timeline feature that allows for the user to select a specific month and the webpage will move to the media info for that particluar month; position of timeline remains fixed and for resultions under 600px disapears completly due to realestate availability.
+    * A timeline feature that allows for the user to select a specific month and the webpage will move to the media info for that particular month; position of timeline remains fixed and for resoltions under 600px disappears completely due to real-estate availability.
 ![Alt text](/readme/other/timeline-feature.jpg)

     * Description section that details the objective of the page.
-    * Media data strucured by month and connected to the timeline feature; each media data contains a description of the presented content; media data used was implemented throguh iframe functionality  based on Youtube created links;
+    * Media data structured by month and connected to the timeline feature; each media data contains a description of the presented content; media data used was implemented with iframe functionality  based on YouTube created links;

 * CONTACT:
 Contains 2 main sections:
-    * Contact form which collects the main user contact data(first and last time as well as the email data), allows the user to select his interest areas on which he wants to be notified on, and the submit button; submit button changes color once hovered over.
+    * Contact form which collects the main user contact data(first and last time as well as the email data), allows the user to select his interest areas on which he wants to be notified on, and the submit button; submit button changes colour once hovered over.
     * Maps for Church`s 2 locations which allows the user, if opened on a mobile device, to open in Google Maps and navigate; map data was implemented through iframe functionality based on Google Maps created links

 * FORM REDIRECT: